informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

 [![Screenshot of examples of cloned forms](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-antibody-record-sm.png)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-antibody-record.png)

-The *Create new Specimen Antibody* form appears.
+The *Create New Specimen Antibody* form appears.

 Many of the fields on this page are automatically generated.
 The important thing to fill out here is the *Antibody RID* to indicate the company.
 Click the field to see a list of existing companies in the catalog.